Abdeljalil-Ounaceur/Real-Time-Face-Recognition-and-Surveillance-System/Readme.md

-# Real-Time Surveillance System (VGG-Face, Apache Spark, Kafka, Power BI)
+# Real-Time Surveillance System (VGG-Face, Apache Spark, Kafka)

-A real-time surveillance system designed to perform facial recognition using VGG-Face, integrated with Apache Spark and Kafka for efficient data processing and real-time streaming.
-The system utilizes Power BI for data visualization and reporting, providing an intelligent and scalable solution for security and surveillance applications.
+A real-time surveillance system designed to perform facial recognition using VGG-Face, integrated with Apache Spark and Kafka for efficient data processing and real-time streaming, providing an intelligent and scalable solution for security and surveillance applications.

 ## Features